myrrlyn/apocrypha.es/priv/archive/1llddm.md

 second Empire was different from the others, as the Tsaeci of Akavir had a huge amount of influence of the Empire.
-So much in fact, that after the assasination of the last Reman, Reman III, the Potentate Versidue-Shaie, proclaimed himself as sole ruler (while not using the title 'Emperor’).
+So much in fact, that after the assasination of the last Reman, Reman III, the Potentate Versidue-Shaie, proclaimed himself as sole ruler (while not using the title “Emperor”).
 The Akaviri Potentate ended in 2E 430, when the last descendent of Versidue-Shaie, Savirien-Chorak, was assassinated.
 This created another power vacuum, and saw the reestablishment of the many warlord led kingdoms.
 Tamriel was yet again united at the end of the